Ranchi Municipal Corporation: Mayor and Deputy Mayor

 Under section 26 of the Jharkhand Municipal Act, 2011, the positions of mayor and deputy mayor are elected directly i.e. the position holders are voted in by the people themselves.
-The last municipal election was in 2018 with a voter turnout of 49.3%, up from 38% in the election in 2013.
-Dr. Asha Lakra and Sanjeev Vijayawargia – both from the Bharatiya Janta Party – won the mayoral and deputy mayoral seats.
-The 2018 municipal election was the first time the mayoral and deputy mayoral candidates in Jharkhand could use political party symbols, while the candidates for councilor seats continued to use symbols allotted to them by the Jharkhand State Election Commission.
-The next municipal election will take place in 2023.
+The last municipal election was in 2026 with a voter turnout of 49.3%.
+Roshini Khalkho and Sanjeev Vijayvargiya both of the Bharatiya Janta Party won the mayoral and deputy mayoral seats.

+The 2018 municipal election was the first and only time the mayoral and deputy mayoral candidates in Jharkhand could use political party symbols, while the candidates for councilor seats continued to use symbols allotted to them by the Jharkhand State Election Commission.
+The next municipal election will take place in 2031.

 Councillors

 Each ward of the corporation is represented by an elected councillor whose term is coterminous with that of the corporation i.e. of five years.
 For the purpose of election, the councillors can not use party symbols and are instead provided with election symbols by the Jharkhand State Election Commission.
 According to the Jharkhand Municipal Act, 2011, around 50% of the seats are to be reserved for the following categories: